CCBDA-UPC/Assignments-2025/Lab07.md

 #### Key Concepts:

+- **AWS CloudWatch** is the default logging and monitoring environment for all AWS services.
+It collects, processes, and analyzes metrics, logs, and events, allowing users to detect anomalies, set up alarms, automate actions, and visualize system performance via customizable dashboards.

 - **Elasticsearch**: A powerful, distributed search and analytics engine commonly used to store, search, and analyze log and event data.
 It provides real-time querying and efficient storage for large datasets.

 - **Kibana**: A visualization tool for interacting with data stored in Elasticsearch.
 It offers an intuitive interface to create dashboards, visualize metrics, and analyze logs.

-- **AWS CloudWatch** is the default logging and monitoring environment for all AWS services.
-It collects, processes, and analyzes metrics, logs, and events, allowing users to detect anomalies, set up alarms, automate actions, and visualize system performance via customizable dashboards.
+#### Key CloudWatch Features:

+- **Metrics Monitoring**: Tracks resource usage such as CPU, memory, and network performance.
+- **Alarms**: Triggers notifications or actions when predefined thresholds are met.
+- **Log Management**: Collects and analyzes logs from AWS services and applications.
+- **Event-driven Automation**: Automates responses based on events using Amazon EventBridge.
+- **Custom Dashboards**: Creates real-time visualizations of key metrics.
+- **Anomaly Detection**: Leverages machine learning to identify abnormal patterns in metrics.

 #### **Key Kibana Features**